 “Really?
 Who is she?”

 Sionis took a deep breath and looked out at the melons in the field.
 “We’ve got a lot of melons to harvest.
-After that, we’ll get on with the tales from Northrend.”
+After that, we’ll get on with the tales from the Frozen Realm.”

 “Okay, right, but can I at least have her name?
 That way I’ll know when she comes into the story?”

-Sionis looked at the Loremaster for a long moment, then shrugged.
-“Sure.
+Sionis looked at her for a long moment, then shrugged.
+“Very well.
 Her name is Iliera.”

-At the end of the day, after the melons had been harvested and prepared for transport, Sionis was busy cooking and the Loremaster was busily preparing for the night’s tales.
-Obviously, his mind was on other things at the moment, and when he had stayed silent for the entire day, he couldn’t contain it anymore.
+At the end of the day, after the melons had been harvested and prepared for transport, Sionis was busy cooking and Vestria was busily preparing for the night’s tale.
+Obviously, her mind was on other things at the moment, and when she had stayed silent for the entire day, she couldn’t contain it anymore.

 “She’s named Iliera.
 Sionis, that’s the name of the wand!”